openSUSE/news-o-o/_posts/2007-08-09-people-of-opensuse-names-please-do-not-publish.markdown

 My name is Pascal Bleser, I'm 32 years old and live in Belgium.
-I'm living there with my girlfriend Ingrid and my little 2 year old daughter GaÃ«lle.
+I'm living there with my girlfriend Ingrid and my little 2 year old daughter Gaëlle.
 We currently don't have pets, but I'm sure we'll get a cat again soon.

 My native languages are French and German, my English is quite fluent and I also babble a few words of Dutch.